We Have Answers: After a car accident where the other driver doesn’t have insurance, you might have a lot of questions about what happens next.

 It can be hard to hear that your car is totaled.
 It can be even harder when the value the insurer is placing on the car is lower than you anticipated.

-If you own your car outright, you will get a check from your insurer for the market value of the car, minus the deductible.
-This value is often less than the value that you personally would place on the vehicle.
+If you own your car outright, you will get a check from your insurer for the market value of the vehicle, minus the deductible.
+This value is often less than the amount that you personally would place on the vehicle.
 You might find it difficult to replace your vehicle with only the money you got from the insurance company.

-If you financed a car, the money may end up going directly to your financing company.
-Depending on how much money you owe and how much the car is worth, you might not get any money from the insurer at all.
+If you financed a car, the money might end up going directly to your financing company.
+Depending on how much you owe and how much the car is worth, you might not get any money from the insurer at all.

 Some accident victims wind up getting less for their financed cars than they owe, and they have to continue making payments on a car they no longer have.
 You can avoid this happening by making sure you have gap insurance in place whenever you finance a vehicle.
 Unfortunately, for crash victims who were never told they needed this coverage, it’s too late for it to help now.